5 Setting up the Greenbone Enterprise Appliance

 The requirements for installing the appliance can be found in Chapter 5.1.

-5.2.1 Utilizing the Serial Port#
+5.2.1 Utilizing the Serial Port

 The enclosed console cable is used for utilizing the serial port.
-Alternatively, a blue Cisco console cable (rollover cable) can be used.

 To access the serial port, a terminal application is required.
 The application must be configured to a speed of 9600 bits/s (Baud).